-Dr. Robert A. "Bobby" Savoie currently serves as the Chief Executive Officer of Geocent, LLC, an information technology and engineering services company headquartered in New Orleans, Louisiana.
+Dr. Robert A. "Bobby" Savoie currently serves as the Chief Executive Officer (CEO) of Geocent, an information technology and engineering services company headquartered in Metairie, Louisiana.
 Geocent was formed in 2008 and is now working with government and commercial clients throughout the U.S. in the fields of Information Technology, Engineering Services, and Defense and Aerospace Manufacturing Support.
-Since its formation in 2008, Geocent has grown more than 400% and added over 200 IT, engineering and technology professionals, and now has eleven offices in six states, plus project locations in three additional states.
+Since its formation in 2008, Geocent has grown more than 500%, added over 200 IT, engineering and technology professionals, and now has eleven offices in six states, plus project locations in three additional states.

 Some of Dr. Savoie's recent honors include:

-Dr. Savoie recently received an "honorable discharge" after serving three terms (nine years) as a member of the National World War II Museum Board of Trustees.
-He currently serves on the Boards of Loyola University, the UNO Foundation, and Greater New Orleans, Inc. He is also on the Geocent Board, the Board of Directors of Longenecker & Associates, has been appointed by Governor Bobby Jindal, and reappointed by Governor John Bel Edwards, to represent the State of Louisiana on the Aerospace Alliance Board, and is a member of the New Orleans Business Council.
-Dr. Savoie previously served as a director, trustee, and senior advisor for the Atlantic Council of the United States, the Louisiana Technology Council, the U.S. Small Business Technology Foundation, the Boy Scouts of America, the Academy of the Sacred Heart, the J. Bennett Johnston Science Foundation, the Isidore Newman School, and the Ochsner Health Foundation.
+Dr. Savoie currently serves on the boards of the National World War II Museum; Loyola University; the University of New Orleans (UNO) Foundation; Greater New Orleans, Inc.; and the LSU Health Foundation New Orleans.
+He was appointed by Governor Bobby Jindal, and reappointed by Governor John Bel Edwards, to represent the State of Louisiana on the Aerospace Alliance Board, which focuses on advanced manufacturing in Louisiana, Mississippi, Alabama and Florida.
+Dr. Savoie previously served as a director, trustee, and senior advisor for the Atlantic Council of the United States; the Louisiana Technology Council; the U.S. Small Business Technology Foundation; the Boy Scouts of America; the Academy of the Sacred Heart; the J. Bennett Johnston Science Foundation; Isidore Newman School; and the Ochsner Health Foundation.